liferay/liferay-docs/develop/learning-paths/mobile/articles/04-using-your-screenlets/05-using-get-entries-screenlet.markdown

 ## Implementing the Screenlet's Listener [](id=implementing-the-screenlets-listener)

 Recall that to use a Screenlet, you must implement its listener.
-You'll do this for Get Entries Screenlet by implementing `GetEntriesListener` in `EntriesFragment`.
-First, change `EntriesFragment`'s class declaration to implement the `GetEntriesListener` interface.
+You'll implement Get Entries Screenlet's listener, `GetEntriesListener`, in `EntriesFragment`.
+First, change `EntriesFragment`'s class declaration to implement `GetEntriesListener`.
 The class declaration should now look like this:

     public class EntriesFragment extends Fragment implements GetEntriesListener {...